|3.1. Identify possible improvements to increase the sensitivity of Australia’s passive surveillance systems for aquatic animal diseases|

 |3.6.
 Develop validated diagnostic tests for significant new and emerging diseases of aquatic animals in Australia|

-Neptune is Australia’s aquatic animal health information system.
-It includes and extensive database of all published records of significant aquatic animal disease incidents in Australia, and a growing histopathological image collection to aid in diagnostics and training.
-The Australian Biosecurity Intelligence Network (ABIN) ceased its hosting duties in 2014.
+The Australian Biosecurity Intelligence Network (ABIN) ceased its hosting duties of Neptune in 2014.
 The CSIRO agreed to host Neptune from 2015.

 The department and CSIRO Australian Animal Health Laboratory (AAHL) agreed on a two year project to recover and redevelop Neptune from the ABIN archive and permanently host it on CSIRO IT-infrastructure and make it available for Australia’s aquatic animal health community.
-The project commenced in July 2017 and a scoping study is now complete.
+The project commenced in July 2017.
 An IT specialist was recruited to redevelop Neptune and manage scanning of additional histopathological slides into Neptune.

 |3.8.
 Describe existing components of Australia’s aquatic animal disease diagnosis network to identify interactions, responsibilities and performance measures||Specific components of the network include:

 - Australian and New Zealand standard diagnostic procedures (ANZSDPs) for aquatic animal diseases: work plan developed and endorsed.
 ANZSDPs in progress.